 Meanwhile, Nanami and Ichiro are out and about, supposedly to have a meeting with Tony Stark.
 While waiting at an intersection, a young woman at the crosswalk suddenly starts to feel sick.
 Our two reporters witness in horror as she vomits a blue liquid before collapsing onto the street.

 Over at the medical center, we see that this sudden sickness isn’t an isolated incident.
-Chika shows Tony an Arc Station worker whose health is in rapid decline due to a failing immune system and is “in a state of toxic shock”.
+Chika shows Tony an Arc Station worker whose own health is in rapid decline due to a failing immune system and is “in a state of toxic shock”.
 She also explains that the cause hasn’t been found yet, but the virus also attacks white blood cells.
 Just then, Tanaka gets a call informing her that another victim is being rushed in.

 We find out that its the same lady from before as Chika heads off to take care of her situation while Tony discovers Nanami and Ichiro as the ones who brought the victim in for treatment.